rotellini9809/mjlab/docs/api/actuators.md

-All actuators implement a unified `compute()` interface that receives an `ActuatorCmd` (containing position, velocity, and effort targets) and returns control signals.
+All actuators implement a unified `compute()` interface that receives an `ActuatorCmd` (containing position, velocity, and effort targets) and returns control signals for the low-level MuJoCo actuators driving each joint.
 The abstraction provides lifecycle hooks for model modification, initialization, reset, and runtime updates.

 **Core interface:**